gogoprog/raycastfps/README.md

   * SpriteAnimationSystem : updates the Sprite component to display the correct animation frame.
   * Sky rendering

-The code is getting cleaner and is ready to be completely data-drive.
+The code is getting cleaner and is ready to be completely data-driven.
 I also updated the textures to make it look better.

 ![sprite](https://github.com/gogoprog/raycastfps/raw/master/res/rfps-life.gif)